jewelsofthought/neshama/site/posts/qkab/cards.md

 ---

-## Kaballah
+## Kaballah (kab_pieces)

 If the ultimate goal of Kabbalah is to bring people back to Judaism and the Torah & _Mitzvot_, then it is not the Kabbalah that our sages propagated.
 For that Kabbalah comes after being steeped in Torah & from obeying the _Mitzvot_, i.e. being righteous, not before.
 Kabbalah is meant to lead the student into the deeper mysteries of the Torah (and universe), to gain a deeper understanding of God and His Purpose, how the Universe looks and works, what spiritual energy is and thus, how to understand it and its dynamics in our lives.

-## Merkava Descent
+## Merkava Descent (Personal)

 The Merkava Descent, as taught by Martha-Joy Aft, is correct (even if only for this time and this place).
 It is our inheritance - a portal to another world, perhaps the "other world", that is part of our true inheritance, in addition to this one.

-## Metatron
+## Metatron (qkab)

-As each string (ala string theory) conjoins with others to form a "metatron", the primal/root particle, from which all others are formed.
+Each string (ala string theory) conjoins with others to form a "metatron", the primal/root particle, from which all others are formed.
 It carries all the information for the creation.
-One could say it contains the DNA/blueprint of Creation.
-Examples: [Platonic solids](platonic_solids.html); [Hebrew letters](hebrew.html).
+One could say it contains the DNA/blueprint of Creation. {Examples: [Platonic solids](platonic_solids.html); [Hebrew letters](hebrew.html)}.

 It is the principle of greater density, which is a product of "simultaneity".
 The relationship between these strings will determine the form that emanates.
 In this state, there is no time, and no space.
-It is the emergence into 3d space and time- which has to exist for a certain duration of time, long enough for us to cognite/perceive it...
+It is the emergence into 3d space.
+Time, which emerges when something exists for a certain duration of time, long enough for us to cognite/perceive it.

 ## Quanta